amoeed786/FYP_Main/README.md

 # 🎓 ExAmigo

-Welcome to **QuizCraft**, an intelligent web-based classroom application designed to transform exam preparation with smart, procedurally generated quizzes.
-Whether you're a student preparing for MDCAT or a teacher organizing practice material for theoretical computer science courses — QuizCraft has you covered.
+Welcome to **ExAmigo**, an intelligent web-based application designed to transform exam preparation with smart, procedurally generated quizzes.

 ---